waltligon/orangefs/doc/design/fs-semantics.md

 The server scheduler component is responsible for enforcing these semantics/policies.

-*Note: we're not counting on inter-server communication at this time.*
+*Note: we’re not counting on inter-server communication at this time.*

 ### Permissions and permission checking